ajgour-hue/FashionKart/readme.md

-# Velix
+#FashionKart

-Velix is a full-stack e-commerce marketplace where users register as either a **buyer** or a **seller** to interact with a shared product catalog.
+FashionKart is a full-stack e-commerce marketplace where users register as either a **buyer** or a **seller** to interact with a shared product catalog.
 Sellers can list products (with images and variants) through a dedicated dashboard, while buyers can browse products and manage a shopping cart.

 The project is split into two decoupled apps: